utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ## Your quest

-We'll use Workbench to explore five years of animal intake data to find insights and then visualize some of those using Datawrapper.
+We'll use Workbench to explore multiple years of animal intake data to find insights and then visualize some of those using Datawrapper.

 We'll tackle one question at a time, and then you'll have an opportunity to explore some on your own.
 Here are the questions we'll answer:

-- Are animal intakes increasing or descreasing over time (year)?
+- Are animal intakes increasing or decreasing over time (by year)?
 - Is there a seasonal monthly trend in overall animal intakes?
-- Do certain types of animals drive that seasonal intake?
+- Do certain types of animals drive seasonal trends?

 ## Connect and clean your data

 It is always best to create a folder on your computer to hold all your project assets so you know where to find them.
 Put your downloaded Socrata CSV file there.

 - Launch [Workbench](https://app.workbenchdata.com/) and start a new Workflow.
-Title it **YourName - AAC**.
+Title it **YourName - AAC**, but with your name, of course.
-- Use the **Upload** option for data source upload your CSV and name the tab **Import & Clean**.
+- Use the **Upload** option for data source and upload your CSV and name the tab **Import & Clean**.
 - As always, review all the columns to make sure they are the correct datatype.
 You'll notice that the two date fields `DateTime` and `MonthYear` both are the same, and came in as text.
 Let's convert one of those into a real Date format.
   - Create a new step with **Convert to Date**
   - Add the `MonthYear` column.
   - On the _Input Format_, choose **Date (U.S.) MM/DD/YYY**.
-- Rename the MonthYear column as **Date**.
+- Rename the MonthYear column as `Date`.

 ## Animal intakes over time